tienphap1405/OOP_Assignments_Respository/Assignment3/README.md

 # WordTracker Program

 The **WordTracker** program processes text files, tracks words, and provides information about their total number of appearances with line numbers. across files.
-It supports serialized storage, allowing persistent tracking across multiple runs.
+It supports serialized and deserialized, allowing persistent tracking across multiple runs.

 - Provides three display options:
   - **-pf**: Lists words and filenames.